facephi/sdk-mobile-documentation/docs/android/Phingers_Component.md

         onClose: () -> Unit,
     )
 }
 ```

-Once the classes that implement the interfaces have been created, the "customViews" parameter can be added at component launch to be used in the SDK.
+Once the classes that implement the interfaces have been created, the `customViews` parameter can be added at component launch to be used in the SDK.

 ---

 ## 9. Logs

-Filter console logs for this component by: `"PHINGERS:"`
+Filter console logs for this component by: `"PHINGERS_TF:"`